jli05/jli05.github.io/_posts/2025-05-28-write-boot-sector.md

 ---
-title: 'Write a boot sector to say "Hello!"'
+title: 'Write a boot sector to say "Hello!" on x86'
 layout: post
 ---